divanov11/mumbleapi/README.md

 - `pip install -r requirements.txt`
 - `python manage.py runserver`

-You're Django Rest API should be hosted on port 8000 if everything was successful.
+> ⚠ If everything is good and has been done successfully, your **Django Rest API** should be hosted on port 8000.